shrestabs/ucsc-incominggrad/README.md

 - Career fair frequency?
 > ~4 fairs seen by Fall’18 batch from sept 18 to mar 19.
 See <https://careers.ucsc.edu/>

+- How big was the career fair at UCSC?
+> The career fair targets undergrad(internship and fulltime) and grads equally.
+So not all companies coming are looking to hire you.
+The usual size of around 20 companies.
+The fair lasts for 5-6 hours and talk to someone from the company give your resume and hope for a call in the next week.
+(More details about the company at <https://careers.ucsc.edu/student/events-workshops/Job%20Fairs/index.html>)

 - When to start internship hunt?
 > As soon as you land.
 Or maybe before.